dgvergel/dgvergel.github.io/about.md

 ## Copyright and licensing

-1.Unless otherwise stated, all original textual content published in this blog's posts is © Daniel Gómez Vergel.
+1. Unless otherwise stated, all original textual content published in this blog's posts is © Daniel Gómez Vergel.
 All rights reserved.
 Its reproduction, distribution, modification, or public communication, in whole or in part, is prohibited without the author's prior express written consent, except where permitted by applicable law or by the permissions granted in this notice.

 2. Unless otherwise stated, the original source code created by the author and published in this blog's posts is distributed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 Its use is governed by the terms of that license, which in particular require proper attribution of the code's authorship.
 This license applies only to the source code and does not automatically extend to the accompanying text, diagrams, images, or other materials.